The Best Modded Kiks – December 2018

 Other notable modded Kiks include Islamik which is a mainly cosmetic with ant-lag, BHKik which allows the use of multiple accounts at once, Merge is a modified version of BHKik, Bio which is a fork of Pikkik2 and quite a few others.
 If you want more modded Kiks, this forum post lists a whole bunch of them at the bottom of the page.

 As mentioned above, modded Kiks are unofficial and may contain more than you bargained for.
 Use with caution, download only from reliable sources and watch what the app trues to access and how and what it communicates with.
 I’m not saying any of these ‘legit’ modded Kiks will do anything, but you have to be careful out there.

 Modded Kiks are not endorsed by Kik or by TechJunkie.
-This article is for information only, you use them at your own risk.
+This article is for information only; you use these mods at your own risk.

 Got any other modded Kiks to suggest?
 Tell us about them below if you do!